Blog Details

 • • It serves as the starting point for most people’s tax filing process.

-In summary, the 1040 is the centerpiece of your tax filing process if you earn regular income.
+In summary, 1040 is the centrepiece of your tax filing process if you earn regular income.
 It’s where everything starts and where you input all your financial details from the year.

 What is Form 1099?